Quality Control Manager, Manufacturing Salary

 Popular Skills for Quality Control Manager, Manufacturing

-Survey results suggest that Manufacturing Quality Control Managers put a wide range of professional skills to use.
-Fortunate workers who know Six Sigma Black Belt can expect a significant pay bump, scoring salaries 41 percent above average.
-Skills that are correlated to lower pay, on the other hand, include Windows Operating System General Use, Microsoft Word, and Quality Assurance / Quality Control.
-Most people experienced in Quality Assurance / Quality Control also know Microsoft Excel and Microsoft Office.
+Survey results suggest that Manufacturing Quality Control Managers use a fairly large toolkit of professional skills.
+Fortunate workers who know Six Sigma Black Belt can expect a significant pay bump, scoring salaries 38 percent above average.
+At the other end of the pay range are skills like Quality Assurance / Quality Control, Microsoft Word, and Windows Operating System General Use.
+Those familiar with Quality Assurance / Quality Control also tend to know Microsoft Excel and Microsoft Office.
 Those proficient in Quality Improvement / QA are, more often than not, also skilled in Microsoft Office.

 Pay by Experience Level for Quality Control Manager, Manufacturing